ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ### Bitwise operations

-[**Bitwise operations**](https://en.wikipedia.org/wiki/Bitwise_operation) are another type of mathematical operations.
-Software developers use them often.
-The operations get their name because they operate each bit of a number individually.
+[**Bitwise operations**](https://en.wikipedia.org/wiki/Bitwise_operation) handle each bit of a number individually.
+You will use them often when programming.
+Let's consider how they work in detail.

 #### Bitwise negation

-We start with the simplest bitwise operation that is the negation.
+First, we will consider the simplest bitwise operation that is the negation.
 It is also called bitwise NOT.
 The tilde symbol indicates this operation in Bash.

-Swap the value of each bit of a number to perform bitwise negation.
+When doing bitwise negation, you swap the value of each bit of an integer.
 It means that you replace each one to zero and vice versa.

-Here is an example of doing bitwise NOT of number 5:
+Here is an example of doing bitwise NOT for number 5:
 {line-numbers: false}
 ```
 5 = 101
 ~5 = 010
 ```

 The bitwise NOT is a simple operation when we are talking about mathematics.
-However, using it in programming causes difficulties.
-First, you should know how many bytes the number occupies.
+However, there are pitfalls when using it in programming.
+You should keep in mind two things:

+* How many bytes does the number occupy?
+* What is the number's representation in memory?

-Suppose that the two-byte variable stores the number 5 in our example.
+Suppose that the two-byte variable stores the number 5.
 Then it looks like this in memory:
 {line-numbers: false}
 ```
 00000000 00000101
 ```

-Bitwise NOT for these bits gives us the following result:
+When you apply the bitwise NOT for this variable, you get the following result:
 {line-numbers: false}
 ```
 11111111 11111010
 ```

-What does this result mean?
-If the variable is an unsigned integer, the result equals the number 65530 in SMR.
-If the variable is a signed integer, it is the two's complement value.
-The result equals -6 in this case.
+What do these bits mean?
+If you store them to the variable of the unsigned integer type, you get the number 65530.
+If the variable is a signed integer, it equals -6.
+You can check it by converting the two's complement representation to decimal.

-Bash commands and operators represent integers in different ways.
+Various Bash built-ins and operators represent integers in different ways.
 For example, `echo` always outputs numbers as signed integers.
-The `printf` command allows you to specify the output format: signed or unsigned integer.
+The `printf` command allows you to choose between a signed and unsigned integers.

 There are no types in the Bash language.
 Bash stores all scalar variables as strings.
-Therefore, it interprets integers when it inserts them into arithmetic expressions.
-The interpretation (signed or unsigned) depends on the context.
+It converts strings to integers right before inserting them into arithmetic expressions.
+The number interpretation (signed or unsigned) depends on the context.

-Bash allocates 64 bits of memory space for each integer regardless of its sign.
+Bash allocates 64 bits of memory space for each integer, regardless of its sign.
 Table 3-20 shows maximum and minimum allowed integers in Bash.

 {caption: "Table 3-20.
 Maximum and minimum allowed integers in Bash", width: "100%"}
 | Integer | Hexadecimal | Decimal |